gin66/wg_netmanager/README.md

 ```

 Consequently, in the config-file the subnet has to specified.
 If the subnet does not include 8.8.8.8, then other nodes will not accept it - unless the defined subnet includes 8.8.8.8

+# License

+The code of this crate is licensed according to MIT.
+To learn about the licenses of included crates, please check `cargo license`.